xiamu14/tailwind-fold-opinionated/README.md

 -   `tailwind-fold.unfoldedTextOpacity`: Opacity of unfolded class attributes
 -   `tailwind-fold.supportedLanguages`: Array of languages the extension is enabled for
 -   `tailwind-fold.foldLengthThreshold`: Specifies the minimum number of characters required for a section to fold
+-   `tailwind-fold.foldMaxLength`: Maximum length of content to fold completely (0 = auto-detect from Editor: Word Wrap Column - 10).
+Content longer than this will be shown with reduced opacity instead of being folded, to avoid blank lines from soft wrap
+-   `tailwind-fold.fadedTextOpacity`: Opacity of text when faded (for long classes that exceed foldMaxLength)

 ## Note

 This extension folds all class attributes, even if there are no tailwind specific attributes.

+## Credits

+This project is forked from [tailwind-fold](https://github.com/stivoat/tailwind-fold) by [stivoat](https://github.com/stivoat), with opinionated defaults and additional features.